 - Money Management;

-You need to have some guidelines that defines your trading philosophy otherwise it will be pretty much impossible to make a profit out of Forex trading.
-The more details your investment strategy covers, the better but, at the same time, we don’t want to overcomplicate things but try to keep things as simple as possible.
+You need to have some guidelines that define your trading philosophy, otherwise, it will be pretty much impossible to make a profit out of Forex trading.
+The more detail your investment strategy covers, the better.
+However, at the same time, we don’t want to overcomplicate and rather keep things as simple as possible.

 The 3 Key Components of a Winning Strategy

-I’m going to give you the three key elements of a winning strategy that you can apply to any winning investment strategy.
-You can also structure a strategy based off of these three key elements.
-At the end of the day, these are the three very important pieces of the puzzle to any successful strategy.1
+There are three key elements of a winning strategy that you can apply to any winning investment strategy or you can structure your own strategy based on these three key elements.
+At the end of the day, these are the three very important pieces of the puzzle shaping any successful strategy.

 1. Trade With the Trend

-You must trade in the sync with the trend.
-Obviously, we’ve all been taught this before everyone knows this is trading 101.
-The reason why the majority of traders fail is because everyone has a different idea of how to discern what the trend is.
+You must trade in sync with the trend.
+We’ve all been taught this before, and everyone knows this is trading 101, the reason why the majority of traders fail is that everyone has a different idea of how to discern what the trend is.

 2. Price Bar Pattern

-You should be looking for price bar pattern in every setup you have regardless of the strategy you currently trade.
+Traders should be looking for price bar patterns in every setup you plan to trade, regardless of the strategy you currently trade with.
 Bar patterns are distinctive formations generated by the movement of price.
-Each trader should trade his own personal bar patterns that can be discovered and observed only through extensive research and time spent in the market.
-With time you’ll notice the tendency of currency pairs to exhibit certain patterns – patterns that are only known to you and that only you seek to profit from.
+Each trader should trade the bar patterns they observe through personal extensive research and time spent in the market.
+With time you’ll notice a tendency of currency pairs to exhibit certain patterns – patterns that are only known to you and that only you seek to profit from.

 3. Entry Techniques

-Don’t just simply enter at the market price, wait for confirmation.
+Don’t just simply enter a trade at the market price, wait for confirmation.
 A simple entry technique is to use a buffer between 5 to 15 pips above/below your initial entry price generated by your price bar pattern.
 This entry technique will help you to become more accurate and avoid being trapped by false breakouts.
-Many times people and traders lose money not because they have the wrong idea it’s just that their entry technique is faulty and they enter at the wrong time.
-Our second entry technique is to enter the market only during the major Forex sessions to avoid entering at a wrong time and be trapped in a ranging market with the currency pair going nowhere.
+Many times people and traders lose money not because they have the wrong idea, but rather because their entry technique is faulty and they enter at the wrong time.

 It’s important that you develop an investment strategy that is right for you, and then rigorously implement that plan with the right mindset.
-If you want to achieve some consistent ongoing success you need to understand that trading is pretty much a rule-based activity as we need to have rules that govern what we do and the decisions we make if we are to succeed.
-An investment strategy is nothing more than a compilation of your trading rules and we firmly believe that trading rules are designed to protect you from yourself and from not making silly decisions on a regular basis.
+If you want to achieve some consistent success you need to understand that trading is pretty much a rule-based activity.
+We need to have rules that govern what we do and the decisions we make if we are to succeed.
+An investment strategy is nothing more than a compilation of your trading rules and I firmly believe that trading rules are designed to protect you from yourself and to stop you from making accidentally bad decisions on a regular basis.